 Candy bars can’t hold a candle to homemade goodies.
 Try:

-- 4 cups old fashioned oats (see note)
+- 4 cups old fashioned oats (or quick oats)

 - 1 cup (2 sticks) unsalted butter, melted